na-na-hi/renget/archive/hostfreellamas.md

 d.
 Rule of thumb for storage: file size of the model + 15GB.
 Remember to turn off your cloud VM instance after using so you don't get charged for GPU time!

 e.
-How to host on vast.ai:
+How to host on vast.ai (2024 note - hosting on rental GPUs is not much more expensive than calling APIs, esp for mixtral):
 Follow the steps in this link, but at the Image Selection step, click Edit and add "--api --public-api" to the args: https://vast.ai/docs/guides/oobabooga
 ![vast.ai params](https://files.catbox.moe/v05qh5.png)
 Then start the instance, ssh into it, run `cat /app/onstart.log` for your public API link.
 If --public-api fails, download from https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/ then run with ```cloudflared --url http://localhost:5000```
 For 48GB VRAM dual-GPU split, do "14,20" for 70b-groupsize128 and "16,20" for 70b-groupsize64, both setups should have enough for 8k context on exllama.
 More GPUs is always slower.

 f.
-Inference is always faster on Linux, about 10% to 50% improvement depending on what you run.
+Inference is always faster on Linux, about 20% to 50% improvement depending on what you run.

 g.
 Disable your GPU's ECC to free up some VRAM.

 h.
 Power limit your GPU for marginally less performance - You can limit your GPUs to use ~75% of their max power for roughly the same performance, they will also run cooler: https://www.pugetsystems.com/labs/hpc/quad-rtx3090-gpu-wattage-limited-maxq-tensorflow-performance-1974/
 ```
-sudo nvidia-smi -i <GPU_No> -pl <Limit_Wattage>
+sudo nvidia-smi -pl <Limit_Wattage>
-sudo nvidia-smi -i 0 -pl 240 # Optimal value for my RTX 3090, trading 15% performance for ~32% less power usage
+sudo nvidia-smi -pl 240 # Optimal value for my RTX 3090, trading 15% performance for ~32% less power usage
 ```
 ![T](https://files.catbox.moe/v6qkcv.jpg)